fluid-cloudnative/fluid/docs/en/samples/juicefs_runtime.md

 ```

 > **Note**: `/demo` refers to the subpath of JuiceFS, which is the directory of the JuiceFS file system where users store data in.

+`name`: It needs to be the same as the volume name created in the JuiceFS console.
+`mountPoint`: Refers to the subdirectory of JuiceFS, which is the directory where users store data in the JuiceFS file system, starts with `juicefs://`.
+For example, `juicefs:///demo` is the `/demo` subdirectory of the juicefs file system.
+`bucket`: Bucket URL.
+For example, using s3 as object storage, bucket is `https://myjuicefs.s3.us-east-2.amazonaws.com`.
+Read [this document](https://juicefs.com/docs/community/how_to_setup_object_storage/) to learn how to setup different object storage.

 > **Attention**: `name` and `token` are required.